-The Offering

-171.428.571 shares

-Common Stock Outstanding after this Offering (1)

-Common Stock Offered by Globalstar

-1,437,050,859 shares, or 1,462,765,144 shares if the underwriter's option to purchase additional shares is exercised in full

-Underwriter's Option to Purchase Additional Shares

-The underwriter has the option to purchase 25,714,285 additional shares of our Common Stock, which it may exercise, in whole or in part, for a period of 30 days from the date of this prospectus supplement.
+The Offering Common Stock Offered by Globalstar Up to shares Common Stock Outstanding after this Offering (1) shares, or shares if the underwriter's option to purchase additional shares is exercised in full Underwriter's Option to Purchase Additional Shares The underwriter has the option to purchase additional shares of our Common Stock, which it may exercise, in whole or in part, for a period of 30 days from the date of this prospectus supplement.
+Insider Participation Pursuant to the Settlement Agreement, our controlling shareholder, Thermo, and Mudrick Capital and Warlander have agreed to purchase 53.0%, 5.6% and 2.8%, respectively, of the shares offered in this offering on equal terms based on their respective ownership of our common stock at the public offering price and have given a backstop commitment to purchase any shares not otherwise purchased by other investors in accordance with their respective ownership of our common stock (86.3% for Thermo, 9.1% for Mudrick Capital and 4.6% for Warlander).

-Insider Participation

-Pursuant to the Settlement Agreement, our controlling shareholder, Thermo, and Mudrick Capital and Warlander have agreed to purchase 140,970,321, 14,849,954 and 7,471,153 shares of our Common Stock, respectively, which include shares representing their respective pro rata ownership and backstop commitment at the public offering price for total settlement amounts of \$49.3 million, \$5.2 million and \$2.6 million, respectively.
 Thermo is controlled by James Monroe III, our Executive Chairman.
-Following such an investment, Thermo, Mudrick Capital and Warlander will beneficially own approximately 56.5%, 6.0% and 3.0%, respectively, if the underwriter does not exercise its option to purchase additional shares, compared to 53.0%, 5.6% and 2.8%, respectively, before the offering.

-NYSE American Symbol

-GSAT

-Risk Factors

-Investing in our Common Stock involves a high degree of risk.
+NYSE American Symbol GSAT Risk Factors Investing in our Common Stock involves a high degree of risk.
 You should carefully consider the information set forth in the sections of this prospectus supplement and the accompanying prospectus entitled "Risk Factors" and the risk factors set forth under "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017, as well as the other information included in or incorporated by reference in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference before deciding whether to invest in our Common Stock.

-Use of Proceeds

-We estimate that the net proceeds to us from the offering will be approximately \$58.9 million (or approximately \$67.8 million if the underwriter exercises its option to purchase additional shares in full), after deducting underwriting discounts and commissions and our estimated offering expenses payable by us.
+Use of Proceeds At an assumed public offering price of \$0.36 per share, the last reported sale price of our Common Stock on the NYSE American on December 17, 2018, we estimate that the net proceeds from the issuance of our Common Stock in this offering will be approximately \$58.9 million or \$67.8 million if the underwriter exercises its option in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 As required under our Facility Agreement (as hereinafter defined), 80% of the net proceeds from this offering will be deposited into a restricted account that may only be used to pay debt service obligations.
 We intend to use this amount, together with cash on hand, to fund principal and interest due in December 2018 under our Facility Agreement; the remainder will be used for general corporate purposes.
 We also expect the proceeds to qualify as an Equity Cure Contribution, allowing us to remain in compliance with the covenants under our Facility Agreement as of December 31, 2018.
 See "Use of Proceeds" on page S-33 of this prospectus supplement.

 (1) Based on 1.27 billion shares outstanding as of September 30, 2018.
-Excludes the following as of September 30, 2018: (i) 2.3 million shares reserved for issuance under our 2006 Equity Incentive Plan, and (ii) 1.9 million shares issuable upon conversion of our 8.00% convertible senior notes issued in 2013 (the "8.00% Senior Notes") and 159.0 million shares issuable upon conversion of our Thermo Loan Agreement (assuming all holders thereof opt to convert), which can be converted at the holders' option thereof into Common Stock at a price of \$0.73 (as adjusted to \$0.69 following this offering based on the terms in the respective indentures) per share of Common Stock.
+Excludes the following as of September 30, 2018: (i) 2.3 million shares reserved for issuance under our 2006 Equity Incentive Plan, and (ii) 1.9 million shares issuable upon conversion of our 8.00% convertible senior notes issued in 2013 (the "8.00% Senior Notes") and 159.0 million shares issuable upon conversion of our Thermo Loan Agreement (assuming all holders thereof opt to convert), which can be converted at the holders' option thereof into Common Stock at a price of \$0.73 (as adjusted for specified events) per share of Common Stock.